neutmute/neutmute.github.io/_posts/2021-08-12-Spike-PID-controller-line-following.md

 ---

 A PID Line Follower Python script for Lego Spike.
-This is some code I found on the Internet.
+This is some code I found as a comment on a YouTube video that I'm having trouble finding again.

-It worked up to about `base_power = 60` but any faster than that and it couldn't track
+It worked up to about `base_power = 60` but any faster than that and it failed - the robot outrunning the speed of the control loop's ability to react.

 ```
 from spike import PrimeHub, ColorSensor, MotorPair